Top 10 Creative Ways to Welcome New Students & Build a Strong Community

 Colleges can design entertainment sessions instead of a standard official orientation meeting.
 These include casual fun games where students are supposed to scour for treasures around the campus, ice-breaking games, and group tasks that help students feel at ease as they get to know the college.

-Impact: This enables new students to learn in their new environment and at the same time develop friendships through group work.
+Impact: These interactive student welcome ideas help individuals to learn in their new environment and, at the same time, develop friendships through group work.

 4. Create Welcome Wall of Messages